Building a Durable In-Memory Database with Amazon MemoryDB for Redis - Unifying Cache and Primary Data Store

 Overview of MemoryDB

 MemoryDB for Redis is a durable in-memory database service compatible with Redis 7.x, capable of storing up to hundreds of terabytes of data across up to 500 nodes.
 While ElastiCache for Redis is specialized for caching (volatile data), MemoryDB guarantees write durability through a Multi-AZ transaction log, making it suitable as a primary data store.
+Read latency is in the microsecond range, and write latency is in the single-digit millisecond range.
+In cluster mode, it scales out to up to 500 shards, each consisting of a primary and up to 5 replicas.

-Durability and When to Choose Over ElastiCache
+Use Cases and When to Choose Over ElastiCache

 Summary

 MemoryDB is a Redis-compatible in-memory database with guaranteed durability.
 It achieves write persistence through a Multi-AZ transaction log, and unlike ElastiCache (which is designed for caching), it can serve as a primary database.
 With microsecond read latency, it is an excellent data layer for session stores, leaderboards, and real-time analytics.
+The key design principle is a clear separation: ElastiCache for caching, MemoryDB when the data stored is the sole source of truth.